With that in mind I’ve created this post to help you speed up the process.

 Using a thesaurus is a great way to come up with inspiration – going to thesaurus.com and typing in ‘fitness’ for instance brings up health, trim, vigor, strength etc which can all be combined with other words or abbreviations to form new ones.

-I personally came up with a list of names after two days of trying different ones that NameCheap told me were available.
+I personally came up with a list of potential names after two days of trying out different ones with NameCheap.

 Seemingly just about everything remotely English-sounding was already taken, so my final name wasn’t my first choice (or even my second) but at least it was short and easy to spell and pronounce.